-Once you’ve finished soaking, dry off with a towel, ideally a fluffy one that’s been pre-heated on a nearby radiator for extra loveliness, then use a rich cream and these simple massage tips from Spaseekers:
+Once you’ve finished soaking, dry off with a towel (ideally a fluffy one that’s been pre-heated on a nearby radiator), then massage with a rich cream and these tips from Spaseekers:

 - Place a small amount of your moisturiser in the palm of your hand, Rub your hands together to distribute the moisturiser.